 - If score sheets are used, home team captains should collect them and ensure opponents' names are recorded, particularly when spares are used.
 This can facilitate entry into the online scoring system and to resolve disputes.

 - In the event that a player cannot play in a regularly scheduled match, he can (in order of preference):

 - Find a registered spare from the spare list (no penalty).

-- Find a spare from a full time player on another team.
+- Find a spare from a full time player on another team (no penalty).

 - No spare is provided, but an opponent is provided with at least 24 hours notice of no-match (penalty: individual match defaulted (recorded for team points as 0-3), recorded as a default match on SportyHQ).